GULibrarySandbox/intro-data-wrangle/content/4-lesson.md

 OpenRefine has several clustering algorithms built in.
 Let's experiment with them.
 {% capture text %}
 - Create a Text Facet for  `Crash_Nature`, scroll through the list.
-You will notice a number of values that are likely mis-typed entries due to various factors.
+You will notice a number of values that are likely mis-typed entries.
 - Click the  `Cluster`  button, on the top right of the facet.
 In the resulting pop-up window, different edit options and algorithms are available via drop down boxes.
 - Select the  `key collision`  method and  `fingerprint`  keying function.
 It should identify one cluster with 3 value options.
 - Click the  `Merge?`  box beside the cluster, then click  `Merge Selected and Re-cluster`  to apply the corrections to the dataset.